Deschutes County assistance programs.

 Energy assistance, energy weatherization and energy education programs

 The Energy Assistance program will provide cash grants and other financial help with paying for electricity, natural gas, propane, oil or wood.
-Residents in need of assistance can meet with NeighborImpact (541) 548-2380) staff from the Energy Assistance, Energy Weatherization and Energy Education programs.
-There are some requirements, and people will need to bring their energy bill and proof of household income.
+Residents in need of assistance can meet with NeighborImpact (541) 548-2380) staff.
+They can help income qualified families get a grant from the Energy Assistance, Weatherization and/or Free Energy Education programs.
+There are some requirements, and people will need to bring their utility bill and proof of household income.
 Applicants to the program will be seen on a first come first served basis.

 In addition to financial assistance, there will also be details and information about the Home Weatherization program.
 This federal government assistance program will also help make the home of low and moderate income renters and homeowners more energy efficient and it can also address any health and safety issues.
 The NeighborImpact organization also provide solutions if your home is hard or expensive to heat, if your home feels cold all the time or has a draft.